Compassion of Christ Ministries

 8 scourged Him: Scourging was the usual pre-crucifixion punishment, in order to weaken the victim and humiliate him.
 The Romans used whips made of leather, with several strands of braided leather and those strands had bits of metal or bone attached to the ends of them.
 These whips were called “flagrum”.
 The person to be scourged was stripped naked and flogged across the entire backside of his body.
 This beating tore the flesh off very quickly and sometimes exposed the bones and organs.
 (Back)

 10 whole Roman cohort: This could be the whole Roman cohort that was afforded to the Sanhedrin (John 18:3) or the entire cohort that was standing in Pilate’s court or possibly both of them; it’s even possible that they are one in the same.
 Just the same, it isn’t clear if the Sanhedrin’s cohort had accompanied Jesus, the chief priests, scribes and elders to the Praetorium.
 We only know that the Roman cohort was present for the arrest of Jesus (John 18:12).
+(Back)

 11 stripped Jesus of all His clothes: Jesus had His clothes forcibly removed from Him several times that day.
 All floggings took place without clothes, so He was stripped then.
 He was then stripped afterwards when the Roman soldiers put a scarlet robe on Him (Matthew 27:28).
 He was then again stripped at the cross, before His crucifixion.
 Stripping was done for humiliation purposes.
+(Back)

-12 purple/scarlet: Matthew 27:28 uses the word scarlet and Greek word used for scarlet is kokkinos which means “crimson or scarlet”.
+12 purple/scarlet: Matthew 27:28 uses the word scarlet and the Greek word used for scarlet is kokkinos which means “crimson or scarlet”.
 Mark 15:20 uses the word purple and the Greek word for purple is porphýra which means “a purple garment indicating wealth”.
 Helps Word-studies© explains a little more in depth.
 There were three familiar shades of purple in the ancient world: deep violet, deep scarlet (or crimson), and deep blue.
 John 19:5 uses the Greek word porphyroús which means a purple (reddish-purple) cloth or dye.
 All three of these together tells us that the robe was a purple-scarlet color, maybe akin to red-violet or violet-red from a crayons box.
 We can only speculate on the exact color.(Back)

 HELPS Word-studies taken from The Discovery Bible, available at discoverybible.com, copyright © 2021, HELPS Ministries Inc. Used by permission.
 All rights reserved.

 14 scepter: Jesus’s next scepter will be made of iron, and He will shepherd the nations with it.
 Iron scepters would be a symbol of strength (iron) and authority (scepter) (Revelation 19:15).
+(Back)

 15 mockingly kneeling and bowing before Him: There will be a time, when every person will bow down on their knees and confess that Jesus Christ is the Lord.
 See Philippians 2:9-11.
+(Back)

 17 Behold, the Man: Pilate was probably hoping that the crowd, seeing Jesus beaten, scourged, spit on, and mocked, would be satisfied with that and stop asking for His crucifixion.
 It didn’t work, if that was what he was aiming for.
 (Back)

 18 I find no guilt in Him: This is proof of Pilate’s sin of murder.
 He knows Jesus is not guilty of any crimes, making the crucifixion a murder (Exodus 20:13, Leviticus 24:17).
+(Back)

 20 he was even more afraid: From John 19:8.
 In English we might take this to mean that Pilate was afraid to begin with.
 However, the Greek word used for more is mallon and although its meaning does mean “more”, it also means “much” or “rather”.
 Perhaps a better translation (for modern English readers) for this sentence would be “he was very afraid”.
 (Back)

 21 given you from above: All authority on earth is granted by God.
 See Romans 13:1.
+(Back)

 22 greater sin: That is, the Jews had the greater sin.
 Pilates’s sin was lesser because he was placed there in authority by God, and was given the authority as judge.
 Those bringing Jesus to him have the greater sin in presenting Jesus to Pilate in the first place.
 However, Pontius Pilate will put to death an innocent Man, see note 18.
+(Back)

 23 judgement seat at a place called The Pavement: The Greek word for judgment seat is béma and it means “an elevated place” and has the feeling of the judge looking down on the accused.
 God also has a béma seat of judgment.
 See 2 Corinthians 5:10 and Romans 14:10 which should be read with the understanding of Revelation 20:11-15.
 In reading the aforementioned verses, it’s important to understand that the only good that anyone can do is submit, repent and have faith in Christ (Galatians 2:16; Philippians 3:9, 2 Peter 3:9, James 4:6-7), as Christ removes all sin from the person who believes, “as far as the east is from the west”, see Psalm 103:10-14 (this is the Psalm to read when you are feeling weary and downtrodden from your own sins).
-The bad is rejection of Him (John 3:18).
+The bad that people commit is rejection of Him (John 3:18).
 Therefore, those who reject Jesus have the full weight of the Law and therefore the full weight of all their sin.
 The penalty for rejection of Jesus is eternal damnation (Romans 6:23, Revelation 20:15).
+(Back)

 24 Pilate’s wife sent him a message: We only hear about Pilate’s wife in Matthew 27:19.
 It is unknown what her dream was about, or how she suffered, but here was a chance for Pilate to stop the judgment, to take a step back and consider his wife’s advice.
 He fails to listen.
+(Back)

 25 day of preparation for the Passover: The day of preparation for the Passover is only called so in John 19:14.
 It is called the day of preparation before the Sabbath in Mark 15:42; Luke 23:54 and John 19:31, 42.
 It is both things at once.
 John also mentions that this Sabbath was a high day (John 19:31).
-The high day refers back to Exodus 12:14-21, where God instructs Israel (through Moses and Aaron) that on the 14th day of the first month (Nisan) until the 21st day of the same month, no one eats unleavened bread.
+The high day refers back to Exodus 12:14-21, where God instructs Israel (through Moses and Aaron) that on the 14th day of the first month (Nisan) until the 21st day of the same month, no one eats leavened bread.
 On the 15th day is the Feast of Unleavened Bread (Leviticus 23:6).
 On the 14th is the day that the Passover lambs are slain and eaten, along with the 1st day of observance of no leaven.
 This particular Sabbath is a high day, as it is during the Passover’s/Feast of Unleavened Bread’s observance.
 See Leviticus 23 for more on the laws of the Jewish religious feasts and festivals.
+(Back)

 26 sixth hour: Mark 15:25 tells us that Jesus was crucified at 9 am or the third hour.
 Matthew 27:45, Mark 15:33; Luke 23:44, tell us that darkness falls over the land from about the sixth hour until the ninth (noon to 3pm).
 John can’t possibly mean noontime, because of these times as recorded.
 John is possibly using Roman time-keeping whereas, Matthew, Mark and Luke are using Jewish time-keeping.
 Jewish time-keeping began at sunrise and Romans began counting the hours of the day at midnight, so the sixth hour would be 6am.
 This would fit with the rest of the time-keeping, as recorded.
 It’s also possible that John means it was the sixth hour since the trials began or sixth hour since Jesus’s arrest.
 (Back)